rcarrata/rcarrata.github.io/_posts/2018-12-05-connect_to_serial_console_RHV_VM_though_SSH.md

 cephpocnode1[aacf1c46-5a7d-44aa-b953-7cff00d390fb]‍‍‍‍‍‍‍‍
 ```

-NOTE: in the connection through the 2222 port, use -l option instead of @, because its a serial
+NOTE: when connecting through port 2222, use the -l option instead of @, because it's a serial
 port.

-After that you will be prompted with the whole list of VMs that are available in your cluster.
+After that, you will be prompted with the whole list of VMs that are available in your cluster.

 Select the VM that you want to connect: